endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 <img src="/gallery/2016/sixpack/loc_naughty_boy2.jpg">

 I’ve enjoyed this brew several times, both at home and at the bars, and I knew I’d include it among the selection.

+> Dutch commentary: Bars will rotate their bottles as likely, sometimes more often, than their draft choices.

 I was obviously disappointed to find out that it is not as well received by most reviewers.
 I believe this is a result of possibly misplaced expectations.
 When I first drank it I wasn’t aware of the style and thought it a black IPA.
 Only after more closely reviewing and attempting to decipher the label, as well as visiting the brewery and beer review sites, did I see it was meant as a stout.
 I am going to argue this should be amended and I believe I have some data to back that up [link to notebook].

 I pulled down ABV & IBU information on approximately 70 Dutch beers for three styles: IPA, BIPA, and stouts.
 This data was placed on a standardized scatter plot, with each point colored by beer style, and the surrounding areas receiving the color of the closest style.
 True to several of the LOC collaborations, Naughty Boy has its IBU numbers obscured (link: to LOC collab page) so I created a vertical line for the 4.9% ABV that would represent all possible IBU's on our current scale (see image below).